Wen-Juan/Differential_expression_associateswith_degeneration_Microbotryum_fungus/README.md

 ## Differential gene expression is associated with degeneration of mating-type chromosomes in the absence of sexual antagonism

 In this project, we aim to investigate the association between differential gene expression and sequence degeneration on mating-type chromosomes in an anther smut fungus Microbotryum lychnidis-dioicae.
-We have analyzed a various forms of degenerative traits, such as non-synonymous substitution rate (dN), transposable element insertions (TEs), premature stop codons, intron content and GC content.
+We have analyzed a various forms of degenerative traits, such as elevated non-synonymous substitution rate (dN), transposable element insertions (TEs), premature stop codons, intron content and GC content.

 To better navigate for the datasets and scripts, here are a brief README information.